 How is crypto taxed in Tunisia?

 Currently, crypto profits are considered proceeds of illegal activity and subject to confiscation, not taxation.
-There is no formal CGT on crypto.
-The draft legislation being considered includes a progressive capital gains tax regime that would apply once trading is legalized.
+The draft legislation includes a progressive capital gains tax regime.
+Tunisian nationals living abroad should follow their country of residence's tax rules - France 30% flat tax, Italy 26% CGT, Germany 0% after 1-year hold.

 What is Tunisia's fintech landscape?